balderb/markdown-challenge/README.md

 # Balder Bongaerts

-_"Be the change you want to see out there"_
+_"Be the change you want to see out theree"_

 <img src="https://github.com/balderb/markdown-challenge/blob/master/screenshot.png" alt="Hi there" width="350"/>

 ## Academic researcher, junior developer, passionate about science and technology!